hyouinKyouma/xpath-finder/README.md

 https://chrome.google.com/webstore/detail/xpath-finder/ihnknokegkbpmofmafnkoadfjkhlogph

+## Description
+The above repo was forked from the original repo xpath Finder created by Tomasz Rembacz, here I have modified the repo for giving relative xpaths that can be used for scraping.The follwing repo will only work for FIREFOX as sidebars are not supported by chrome.

 ## Options
 ![](https://i.imgur.com/4rJqlpp.png)

 ## Usage
-1. Click on the plugin icon, cursor will be changed to the **crosshair**
+1. Click on the show sidebars option on the firefox browser
-2. Hover over the desired element **(elements are highlighted on hover)**
-3. Click on the element and his xPath will display in the panel at the bottom of the page
+2. Activate the browser plugin by clicking on the logo
+3. From the sidbar click activate and choose the attribute and click save
+4. Select the element in the main window.

 ![](http://i.imgur.com/dPQwezY.png)